Brikmo/brikmo-landing-page/src/pages/support/title-page.md

 ---
 templateKey: support-page
 path: /shopping-and-safety-guidelines
-seoTitle: Shopping & Safety Guidelines
+seoTitle: Brikmo Shopping & Safety Guidelines
 seoDescription: Brikmo is following national and local authorities, as well as health and safety experts, to actively monitor national health situations and ensure we operate safely and with minimal disruption to service.
 We provide